PorterAI/plugin-simple-admin-branding/readme.txt

 == Description ==

-Lightweight plugin to brand the WordPress login page using the built-in site icon assets.
+* Uses site logo set in the customizer available from WordPress core, works without any setup.
+* Option to set custom logo, just for the login page.
+* Option to set header and footer text, background and text colors.

 == FAQ ==

-= Why does WordFence (and other WAF's) flag this file as a vulnerability?

-The file `/wp-toolbelt/modules/spam-blocker/blocklist.txt` is used by the spam blocker to check comments for spam phrases.
-It is regularly updated.

-As such it contains lots of spammy words, and constantly changes.
-Both things that could trigger a vulnerability warning.

-The best thing to do is mark this file (and only this file) as 'Ignore Always'.
-This will stop you from getting warnings for this one file whilst monitoring the rest of the plugin for suspicious changes.

-= Why one plugin and not separate plugins? =

-I am making this because it's something I want to use.
-I like the simplicity of installing Jetpack and letting it do it's thing.
-But Jetpack is not designed for speed or elegance, so I am trying to address that with my own plugin.

-I am making the plugin as developer friendly as I can.
-Things can be tweaked using WordPress filters, and I will add more of these as I go.

-= Do you have any documentation? =

-The [docs are on Github](https://github.com/BinaryMoon/wp-toolbelt/wiki).
-They are a constant work in progress.
+= Where are the settings to customize the login page?

+From the WordPress Admin, goto Appearance > Customizer > Simple Admin Branding.

-= Can I contribute/ report a problem? =
+= Can I contribute/report an issue/request a feature? =

-Yes please!
-You can [submit issues](https://github.com/BinaryMoon/wp-toolbelt/issues) on Github or add questions to the support forum.
-I'd be happy to accept pull requests as well.
+Yes.
+You can [submit issues](https://github.com/PorterAI/plugin-simple-admin-branding/issues) on Github or add questions to the support forum.
+Happy to accept pull requests as well.

-= What features will you add next? =

-I don't know.
-I'm open to suggestions (ping me on [Twitter](https://twitter.com/binarymoon)), but mostly I'll add things as I need them.

 == Installation ==

-1. Install and activate the plugin through the plugins page.
+1. Install and activate the plugin through the plugins page, or upload the zip file in WordPress Admin > Plugins > Add New.
 2. From WordPress Admin, goto Appearance > Customizer > Simple Admin Branding.

 == Changelog ==